cockroachdb/docs/v22.1/backup.md

 If you intend to take a **full** backup, we recommend running `BACKUP INTO {collectionURI}` without specifying a subdirectory.
 {{site.data.alerts.end}}

 To explicitly control where you store your incremental backups, use the [`incremental_location`](backup.html#options) option.
-For more detail, see [this example](take-full-and-incremental-backups.html#incremental-backups-with-explicitly-specified-destinations) on using the `incremental_location` option.
+For more detail, see [this example](take-full-and-incremental-backups.html#incremental-backups-with-explicitly-specified-destinations) demonstrating the `incremental_location` option.

 ### Run a backup asynchronously